 - Unwanted hair can be removed by shaving, waxing, hair-removing creams, electrolysis, and laser treatments.
 These need repeating every now and then, although electrolysis and laser treatments may be more long-lasting (but are expensive, and are not available on the NHS).

 - A cream called eflornithine may be prescribed to rub on affected areas of skin.
-It works by counteracting an enzyme (chemical) involved in making hair in the skin.
+It works by counteracting a chemical (an enzyme) involved in making hair in the skin.
 Some research trials suggest that it can reduce unwanted hair growth, although this effect quickly wears off after stopping treatment.

-- Cyproterone acetate is an antitestosterone drug.
-This is commonly combined with oestrogen as a special contraceptive pill called Dianette®.
-Dianette® is commonly prescribed to regulate periods, to help reduce hair growth, to reduce acne, and is a good contraceptive.
+- Cyproterone acetate - an anti-testosterone medicine.
+This is commonly combined with oestrogen as a special oral contraceptive pill called Dianette®.
+Dianette® is commonly prescribed to regulate periods, to help reduce hair growth, and to reduce acne, and is a good contraceptive.

-- Other antitestosterone drugs are sometimes advised by a specialist if the above treatments do not help.
+- Other anti-testosterone medicines are sometimes advised by a specialist if the above treatments do not help.

-Drugs taken by mouth to treat hair growth take 3-9 months to work fully.
-You need then to carry on taking them otherwise hair growth will recur.
-Removing hair by the methods above (shaving, etc) may be advised whilst waiting for a drug to work.
+Medicines taken by mouth to treat hair growth take 3-9 months to work fully.
+You need then to carry on taking them, otherwise hair growth will come back (recur).
+Removing hair by the methods above (shaving, etc) may be advised whilst waiting for a medicine to work.

 Treating period problems

-Some women who have no periods, or infrequent periods, do not want any treatment for this.
-However, your risk of developing cancer of the uterus (womb) may be increased if you have no periods for a long time.
+Some women who have no periods, or have infrequent periods, do not want any treatment for this.
+However, your risk of developing cancer of the womb (uterus) may be increased if you have no periods for a long time.
 Regular periods will prevent this possible increased risk to the uterus.

 Although fertility is often reduced, you still need contraception if you want to be sure of not getting pregnant.
 The chance of becoming pregnant depends on how often you ovulate.
 Some women with PCOS ovulate now and then, others not at all.